improbable-research/keanu/docs/docs/installation.md

 # Hero section
 title: Installation
-description: There is an example project that can quickly get your new modelling project off the ground.
+description: Learn how to get Keanu installed in your project.

 # Micro navigation
 micro_nav: true